talohana/angular-dark-mode/README.md

 }
 ```

-Next, include global styles and some text to reflect the themes:
+Next, include global styles and some text to reflect the mode:

 ```css
 /* styles.css */